OGODEVO/LOCAL-LLM/README.md

-# Local RAG Chatbot with Agentic Capabilities and Web Search
+# Local RAG Chatbot with Agentic Capabilities and Web Search.

 This project provides a local Retrieval-Augmented Generation (RAG) chatbot with agentic capabilities, allowing it to answer questions based on your local PDF documents, perform web searches for information, or directly use a local Large Language Model (LLM).
 The application is built with Streamlit for an interactive user interface.